colejarczyk/doc/userguide/pos/menu/introduction.rst

 POS menu allows you to define all stores, that transaction should be included within your Loyalty Program.

-You can simply track all stores and theirs transactions details – value and number.

 .. image:: /userguide/_images/pos2.png
    :alt:   POS